 Self-advocates are people with disabilities who speak up for themselves.
-Sometimes self-advocates speak up to make big changes that affect many people.
+Self-advocates can speak up to make big changes that affect many people.
 Other times, self-advocates speak up to make changes in their own lives.

-Either way, self-advocates need education and training to take control of their lives.
-Self-advocates need to learn about leadership, advocacy, and other topics that they choose.
+Self-advocates need education and training to take control of their lives.
+Self-advocates learn about leadership, advocacy, and other topics that they choose.

-This website shares information about self-advocacy trainings in Massachusetts.
+This website is about self-advocacy trainings in Massachusetts.
 Self-advocates can use this information to help them be the best they can be.
 Please share it with your friends.

 You can find trainings in:

 - health and safety